RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Data

 Galaxy luminosities in the SDSS \redmapper\ catalog were calculated based on the SDSS \textbf{CModel} magnitudes, which are known to underestimate galaxy brightness for massive galaxies \citep{Ber13}.
 This bias depends on galaxy luminosity and type \citep{Ber17} and thus has a large impact on the inference of the galaxy luminosity function.
 To account for this, \cite{Meert2015} performed an improved photometric measurement (\textbf{PyMorph} magnitude hereafter) on SDSS DR7 spectroscopic targets.
 We rely on the \cite{Meert2015} measurement to develop an empirical correction for the SDSS photometry of each \redmapper{} galaxy.

 The empirical correction is calculated as follows.
 First, we select galaxies that have good measurements of total $i$ band magnitude (without \textbf{Flag} above 20) in the catalog described in \citet{Meert2015} and \citet{Meert2016}.
 For each galaxy we take the "best model" magnitude (\textbf{PyMorph}) described in \cite{Meert2015}, which is estimated from a combination of Sersic and Sersic--Exp profile fits.
 Second, we cross-match the above catalog to \redmapper{} member galaxies by matching galaxies within $3"$ and redshift differences within $0.03$.
-Here, we assume member galaxies having the same redshift as reported in \redmapper{} catalog.
+Here, we assume that member galaxies have the same redshifts as reported in \redmapper{} catalog.
 Third, we compute the difference between the SDSS \textbf{CModel} magnitude and \textbf{PyMorph} magnitude.
 We look for any redshift dependence of this magnitude difference in three absolute magnitude bins (Figure \ref{fig-bernardi_redmapper_Z}).
 We notice that at the faintest absolute magnitude bins, the difference between \textbf{CModel} and \textbf{PyMorph} becomes significant at $z>0.17$.
-The samples with \textbf{PyMorph} measurement are selected to be brighter than $m_r=17.77$ \citep{Meert2015}, which corresponds to $M_r=-21.81$ at $z=0.17$.
+The samples with \textbf{PyMorph} measurements are selected to be brighter than $m_r=17.77$, because this is the lower limit for completeness of the SDSS Spectroscopic Survey \citep{Meert2015}.
+The magnitude cut $m_r=17.77$ corresponds to $M_r=-21.81$ at $z=0.17$, which lies within the faintest magnitude bin in Figure \ref{fig-bernardi_redmapper_Z}.
 Therefore, the redshift dependence we find in Figure \ref{fig-bernardi_redmapper_Z} is likely due to the incompleteness of the sample.
 To account for this selection effect we adopt an upper redshift cut at $z=0.17$ and a lower redshift cut $z=0.1$ (to match the \redmapper\ selection).
 After this step, we obtain $18430$ matched galaxies, including $1516$ galaxies that are the most probable central galaxies in their host clusters.
-We compute the mean difference between the \textbf{CModel} and \textbf{PyMorph} magnitude as a function of \textbf{CModel} magnitude for both central and satellite cluster galaxies.
+We compute the mean difference between the \textbf{CModel} and \textbf{PyMorph} magnitude as a function of \textbf{CModel} magnitude for both red central and red satellite cluster galaxies.
 As shown in Figure \ref{fig-bernardi_redmapper_M}, this difference depends on whether a galaxy is a central or a satellite.
 The result is consistent with what \cite{Ber17} found.
-We further check the difference for brightest satellites galaxies and find that they are consistent with the full population of satellite galaxies.
+We further check the difference for brightest red satellite galaxies and find that they are consistent with the full population of red satellite galaxies.
 This gives further evidence for the fidelity of central galaxy identification.
 Finally, we fit empirical central and satellite correction models to the observed magnitude differences.
 The correction models take the following form,

 where $\Delta m$ is $m_{\textbf{CModel}}-m_{\textbf{PyMorph}}$

 The best-fit parameters for the model are listed in Table \ref{tab-correct-params}.
 We apply this correction to every \redmapper{} galaxy based on the combination of central and satellite correction models weighting by the probability of a galaxy being a central.